Apple : set to pull some iPhones from its German stores after Qualcomm enforces ban | MarketScreener

-The chipmaker posted the bonds of 1.34 billion euros ($1.52 billion) as part of a legal requirement by a German court, which found on Dec.
+The chipmaker posted the bonds of 1.34 billion euros (1.21 billion pounds) as part of a legal requirement by a German court, which found on Dec.
 20 that Apple had infringed Qualcomm patents on power-saving technology used in smartphones.

 The German case is Qualcomm's third major effort to secure a ban on Apple's lucrative iPhones over patent-infringement allegations after similar moves in the U.S. and China, and is part of a global patent spat between the two companies.